faraazahmad/mcp_debug/README.md

 ## MCP Server Integration

-This client is designed to work with the Code Graph RAG MCP server in `src/mcp.ts`, which provides:
+This client is designed to work with any MCP server.
+You can just provide the command and env vars to run it.

-- `similar_functions`: Search for functions by description
-- `function_callers`: Find functions that call a specific function
-- `function_callees`: Find functions called by a specific function
-- `function_details`: Get detailed information about a function

 ## Architecture